chrisgleissner/behaim/README.md

 # FAQ
 What does Behaim mean?
 Martin Behaim (1459 – 1507) was a German cosmographer, astronomer, geographer and explorer.
-His Behaim Globe from 1492 is considered to be the oldest surviving terrestrial globe.
+His [Erdapfel](https://en.wikipedia.org/wiki/Erdapfel) from 1492 is considered to be the oldest surviving terrestrial globe.